Your online reputation is your reputation. And it better be good.

 Here are some real ones:

-Ready to unleash some a powerful Twitter bio?
+Ready to unleash some a great Twitter bio?
 Keep a few things in mind:

 - You don’t have to fill all 160 characters.